-- being tender to the touch in the abdomen.
+- being tender to the touch in the abdomen

 The symptoms of acute pancreatitis can be similar to symptoms of other medical emergencies such as heart attack.
 If you or someone in your care has these symptoms, please seek immediate medical attention.

 The most common symptom of chronic pancreatitis is long-standing pain in the middle of the abdomen.
 People with chronic pancreatitis might get repeated episodes of acute pancreatitis, where the pain gets worse.
 The pain may get worse with eating, drinking and drinking alcohol.